LaxativesSkip to the navigation

 - Osmotic laxatives.
 Products such as Fleet Phospho-Soda, Milk of Magnesia, or Miralax and nonabsorbable sugars such as lactulose or sorbitol hold fluids in the intestine and draw fluids into the intestine from other tissue and blood vessels.
 This extra fluid in the intestines makes the stool softer and easier to pass.
 Drink plenty of water when you use this type of laxative.

 - Stimulant laxatives.
-Products such as Correctol, Dulcolax, Ex-Lax, Feen-a-Mint, or Senokot speed up how fast a stool moves through the intestines by irritating the lining of the intestines.
+Products such as Correctol, Dulcolax, Ex-Lax, Senokot, or bisacodyl speed up how fast a stool moves through the intestines by irritating the lining of the intestines.
 Regular use of stimulant laxatives is not recommended.
 Stimulant laxatives change the tone and feeling in the large intestine and you can become dependent on using laxatives all the time to have a bowel movement.

 Are there precautions for taking laxatives?